Updated May 17, 2021

 502.6 A student may add a course to his/her schedule within the first five instructional days, with the approval of the student's department chair or academic advisor.

-502.7 After five instructional days of the semester, a course may be added only with the approval of both the student’s department chair and the chair of the department in which the course is offered.
+502.7 After five instructional days of the semester, a course may be added only with the approval of both the student’s department chair or academic advisor and the chair of the department in which the course is offered.
 Courses may not be added after the tenth instructional day of the semester.

 502.8 A class section change within the first five days requires the approval of the student's department chair or academic advisor.
 After five instructional days, a section change will also require the approval of the course department chair.
 A class section change can only occur within the same part of term.
 Changes occurring outside of the same part of term will be handled as add/drop listed in section 502.